-Call us on to start planning your vacation to Pullman Kuching or take a look at our itineraries to Borneo
+Call us on to start planning your holiday to Pullman Kuching or take a look at our itineraries to Malaysia

 The Pullman Kuching is a comfortable, modern hotel, with a great central location.
 With a high standard of facilities, and panoramic views of Kuching and the Sarawak River, this is good base for a few days spent exploring the area.